 Affordable housing transactions are among the most legally complex in commercial real estate.
 They typically involve layered financing from multiple public and private sources, regulatory agreements that govern the property for decades, and a participant structure that includes sponsors, investors, lenders, public agencies, and syndicators — each with their own requirements and closing deliverables.

-Snow LLP advises sponsors, developers, and other participants in affordable and mixed-income housing transactions, including new construction, rehabilitation, preservation, and recapitalization projects.
-The practice has experience with the transaction structures, program requirements, and financing documentation common to this work.
+The firm advises sponsors, developers, and other participants in affordable and mixed-income housing transactions, including new construction, rehabilitation, preservation, and recapitalization projects.
+This practice has experience with the transaction structures, program requirements, and financing documentation common to this work.

 Representation Includes

-• Low-Income Housing Tax Credit transactions, including 9% and 4% credit allocations
+• Low-Income Housing Tax Credit transactions, including competitive 9% allocations and bond-financed 4% credits

 • Tax-exempt bond transactions